Empress Zhangsun: As empress

 I have the opportunity to be here in the palace, reaching the highest of honors.
 I do not wish to see my brothers and nephews wield power.
-What happened to the households of Han dynasty's Empress Lü Zhi and Huo Guang are cruel examples of what might happen.
+What happened to the households of Han dynasty's Empress Lü Zhi, Huo Guang and Shangguan Jie are cruel examples of what might happen.
 I pray that Your Imperial Majesty will not make my brother chancellor.

-Emperor Taizong initially disagreed and made Zhangsun Wuji chancellor anyway in fall 627, but with Zhangsun Wuji himself also repeatedly declining, Emperor Taizong relented in spring 628 and removed Zhangsun Wuji from the chancellor position.
+Emperor Taizong initially disagreed and made Zhangsun Wuji chancellor anyway on 18 August 627, but with Zhangsun Wuji himself also repeatedly declining, Emperor Taizong relented on 13 February 628 (Note: While Taizong's biography in New Book of Tang recorded the same date of dismissal, his biography in Old Book of Tang dated the dismissal to the xinchou day of the same month and year (no corresponding date in the Julian calendar).) and removed Zhangsun Wuji from the chancellor position.

 Also in 627, Empress Zhangsun's other brother Zhangsun Anye was implicated in a treasonous plot, along with the generals Li Xiaochang (李孝常), Liu Deyu (劉德裕), and Yuan Hongshan (元弘善).
 Initially, Zhangsun Anye, like the other conspirators, were to be put to death, but Empress Zhangsun interceded on his behalf, stating that even though Zhangsun Anye deserved death, the people would have thought that she was retaliating for his ill treatment of her and Zhangsun Wuji when they were little.
 Emperor Taizong agreed and spared Zhangsun Anye, only exiling him to Xi Prefecture (巂州, roughly modern Liangshan Yi Autonomous Prefecture, Sichuan).